pagopa/terraform-azurerm-v3/identity_github_runner/README.md

-# GitHub Federatewd Identity for Runners
+# GitHub Federated Identity for Azure

 This module allows the creation of a User Managed Identity federated with GitHub.